massimobottelli/Portfolio-Insights/docs/DESIGN.md

 ---

-# 3. User Workflow
+## 🔄 3.
+User Workflow

-## Initial Setup
+### Initial Setup
 The user imports Directa export files.

 Supported reports:

-- Current Portfolio
+1. Current Portfolio
-- Portfolio Value History
+2. Portfolio Value History
-- Order History
+3. Order History

-The application parses, validates and normalizes imported data before storing it in the local database.

-No manual data entry is required.
+The application parses, validates and normalizes imported data before storing it in the local database. **No manual data entry** is required.

 ---

-# 4. Architecture Principles
+## 💡 4.
+Architecture Principles

-## Simplicity First
+### Simplicity First
 Introduce new technologies only when they provide a measurable benefit.
 Avoid unnecessary infrastructure.

----

-## Self Hostable
+### Self Hostable
 The application must run on any machine without depending on cloud services.

----

-## Offline Capable
+### Offline Capable
 After importing Directa reports, the application must continue working without Internet access.

----

-## AI-Friendly
+### AI-Friendly
 The project should be optimized for AI-assisted development.
 Characteristics include:
 - Explicit modules
 - Strong typing
 - Predictable folder structure